Curvature-driven transport of thin Bingham fluid layers in airway bifurcations: Numerical simulations of the motion of a layer of a Bingham fluid on the wall of an airway tree

 The curvature is computed from the surface divergence $k_0 = \Div_S (\bfn)$ of the inwards normals using boundary finite elements.

-Actually, a (reasonably) crude mesh brings a good characterization of the main features of a bifurcation but will affect the quality of the variables computed with the finite elements method.
-On the contrary, an extremely fine mesh brings high quality estimations with the finite elements method but brings noise on the curvature that is not meaningful to our approach.
-Thus, the curvature is smoothed in order to allow the use of a mesh that is fine enough for the finite elements method but that is also able to catch the main geometrical features of the bifurcation without noise.
+A (reasonably) crude mesh provides a good characterization of the main features of a bifurcation but affects the quality of the variables computed using the finite elements method.
+On the contrary, an extremely fine mesh offers high-quality estimations with the finite elements method but introduces noise in the curvature, which is not meaningful to our approach.
+Thus, the curvature is smoothed to allow the use of a mesh fine enough for the finite elements method while capturing the main geometrical features of the bifurcation without noise.
 The curvature is smoothed using a technique from image analysis based on the heat equation~\cite{guichard_review_2002}.
-The method is based on "applying" the heat equation on the divergence of the normals to the bifurcations $k_0 = \Div_S (\bfn)$.
+The method involves "applying" the heat equation to the divergence of the normals to the bifurcations $k_0 = \Div_S (\bfn)$.
 More precisely, $k_0$ corresponds to the initial state in the following partial differential equation:

 Then, the curvature used in our work is the field $k$ taken at the time $e=1$, i.e. $\kappa = k(.,1)$.
-The resulting smooth of the curvature corresponds to a convolution of the initial curvature field with a bi-dimensional Gaussian kernel
+The resulting smoothing of the curvature corresponds to a convolution of the initial curvature field with a bi-dimensional Gaussian kernel

 with a standard deviation $\std = \sqrt{2 D}$.